box/box-typescript-sdk-gen/docs/chunkedUploads.md

 ### Arguments

 - uploadSessionId `string`
   - The ID of the upload session.
-  - Used as `upload_session_id` in path `path` of the API call
+Example: "D5E3F7A"
 - requestBody `ByteStream`
-  - Used as requestBody for the API call
+  - Request body of uploadFilePart method
 - headers `UploadFilePartHeadersArg`
-  - Used as headers for the API call
+  - Headers of uploadFilePart method

 ### Returns